christophersbarrett/mulberry-wiki/Creating-Custom-Components.md

 ### Component Lifecycle Methods

-Mulberry's extensible component system offers a number of API methods for interacting with components throughout their lifecycle.
+Mulberry's extensible component system offers a number of "lifecycle" methods, allowing you to control aspects of a component's behavior at various points.
+You can

 These methods run in order when a component is placed on a page.
 Here are those methods in the order in which they are called:

 * `prep`: Prepare the data that your component will need.
 In this method, you can rearrange data that's contained in the component's `baseObj` property, which will contain all of the information that Mulberry knows about the page that's using the component.
 This method is part of the default component skeleton that Mulberry generates for you.
 * `setupChildComponents`: Runs after the component is created, but before it is visible on the page.
 If you want to programmatically add child components to your component prior to displaying it, this is the place to do it.
 Be sure to read about `this.adopt`, below, which allows you to add components in a way that they will be properly torn down when the parent component is removed from the page.